avh4/elm-format/README.md

 [atom-beautify](https://atom.io/packages/atom-beautify) 0.28.20 and above supports `elm-format`.
 You can install `atom-beautify` using `apm` or the Atom package manager in Atom's settings.

-Then in the Atom menu, View -> Reload.

 #### Integration with [Light Table](http://lighttable.com/)

 Use the [elm-light](https://github.com/rundis/elm-light) plugin.